cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GCP.md

 Your Google Cloud Billing Account needs to be configured to export Billing Data to BigQuery, and the application needs to authenticate with GCP to run queries on that data in BigQuery.

-1. Ensure you have a GCP Service Account with the permission to start BigQuery jobs and read Bigquery job results by granting atleast `roles/bigquery.dataViewer` and `roles/bigquery.jobUser` to the service account.
+1. Ensure you have a GCP Service Account with the permission to start BigQuery jobs and read Bigquery job results by granting at least `roles/bigquery.dataViewer` and `roles/bigquery.jobUser` to the service account.
+Learn more about GCP Service Accounts [here](https://cloud.google.com/iam/docs/service-accounts).

-2. Ensure that your enviroment is configured to authenticate with Google Cloud as described [here](https://cloud.google.com/docs/authentication/getting-started).
+2. Ensure that your environment is configured to authenticate with Google Cloud as described [here](https://cloud.google.com/docs/authentication/getting-started).

-    - If you do download a service accout key, make sure the environment variable `GOOGLE_APPLICATION_CREDENTIALS` points to the full path of the service account key file.
+    - If you do download a service account key, make sure the environment variable `GOOGLE_APPLICATION_CREDENTIALS` points to the full path of the service account key file.
+E.g. `/Users/<user>/path/to/credential`

 3. Set up Google Cloud billing data to export to BigQuery.
 You can find the instructions for this [here](https://cloud.google.com/billing/docs/how-to/export-data-bigquery).